swe-students-fall2025/1-specification-epic-team/README.md

 ## User Requirements

-- As a student nervous about compatibility, I want to be matched with a roommate who shares a similar lifestyle to me, so that we can live more comfortably.
+- As a student nervous about compatibility, I want to be matched with a roommate who shares a similar lifestyle, so that we can live together comfortably.
-- As a student with financial limitations, I want to have a list of suitable apartments within my budget so that they are affordable.
+- As a student with financial limitations, I want to see a list of apartments within my budget, so that I can find a home I can comfortably afford.
-- As a student without a car, I want housing options with transportation options nearby so that I can have easy access to campus.
+- As a student without a car, I want to see housing options near public transportation, so that I can have easy access to campus.
-- As a college student, I want there to be an easy way to communicate with potential roommates, so that we can foster a healthy relationship.
+- As a college student, I want an easy way to communicate with potential roommates, so that we can start building a good relationship.
-- As a student unfamiliar with NYC, I want to view neighborhood details alongside listings so that I can make an informed decision about safety and convenience.
+- As a student unfamiliar with NYC, I want to view neighborhood details alongside listings, so that I can make an informed decision about safety and convenience.
 - As a student looking for housing with roommates, I want a shared space where we can post listings and vote on properties so that decision-making is easier and faster.
 - As a student with a tight schedule, I want the app to help coordinate apartment viewings with my potential roommates so that we don’t struggle to align our calendars.
 - As a student applying with roommates, I want tools to complete group applications digitally so that we don’t lose opportunities while waiting on paperwork.